mhmdmaani/mhmdmaani/README.md

 - 👋 Hi, I’m @mhmdmaani
+- 😎 I like:
+   - 🌐 Programming web applications(React js, Next js),
+   - 📱 Programming Mobile applications(React Native)
+   - 👨🏻‍💻 Programming Backend using (Nodejs, Java, C#)
+- 📚 I've studied:
+   - 🇸🇾 Computer engineering in Syria
+   - 🇸🇪 Java developer in Sweden
-- 👀 I’m interested in programming.
+- 🇸🇪 I live in Sweden.
-- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...:
+   - ☎ +46760459899
+   - 📧 mohammedmaani@hotmail.com
+   -

 <!---
 mhmdmaani/mhmdmaani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.